mlmldata2021/course-notes/software-installation/README.md

 <img src="images/comd_prompt_osx.png" alt="cmd_prompt_osx" width="450"/>

 This will bring up a screen where you can type commands.
-Continue to the next section on [Installing additional tools using conda](#installing-additional-tools-using-conda)
+Continue to the next section on [Installing additional tools](#installing-additional-tools)

 ### Installing additional tools